0xWDG/Appsterdam-Events-History/2024/10/13 Day trip_ Explore the Universe at the Dwingeloo Radio Telescope.md

 * **Watch the universe expanding**: Learn how hydrogen radio frequencies reveal that the universe is continuously expanding and in motion.

 * **Track satellites**: Witness how the 130-ton telescope tracks satellites passing overhead at high speeds.

-Learn about success stories, like how CAMRAS volunteers downloaded images from a Chinese lunar satellite, showing Earth rising from the moon's horizon.
+* **Success stories**: Learn how CAMRAS volunteers downloaded images from a Chinese lunar satellite, showing Earth rising from the moon's horizon.

 * **Earth-Moon-Earth communication**: Discover how to send and receive radio signals via the Moon—one of Dwingeloo’s expertise.